apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**South Korea's Scout jamboree planners warned about heat seven years**
+**Live news: Housebuilder Bellway warns of 'material decrease' in completions**

-You can read more about it [here](https://www.washingtonpost.com/world/2023/08/09/south-korea-scout-jamboree-heatwave-preparations/).
+You can read more about it [here](https://www.ft.com/content/67c16b7b-24fc-4a74-b386-f91e0036efcb).

 ## Requirements
 - Python 3.8